-Extreme advises that you periodically examine the Security Audit logs to determine if such attacks are attempted.
-Refer to Security-event logs on page 26.
+Extreme Networks advises that you periodically examine the Security Audit logs to determine if such attacks are attempted.
+Refer to Logging and analyzing security events.

 Configuring password policies

 Use the password-attributes command with specified parameters to define or modify existing password policies.